tra/periodic/README.markdown

       });
     });

-Notice that, in the above example, jQuery.periodic provides a utility callback function, ajaxComplete that checks the return value of the ajax request to see if it has changed.
+Notice that, in the above example, jQuery.periodic provides a utility callback function, ajax_complete that checks the return value of the ajax request to see if it has changed.
 If it hasn't changed since the last call then the time between calls will decay as per your settings (1.2 in this example).

 If you prefer to set your options separately then the following example is equivalent to the above example: